-this learning unit (International product policy) sets out to analyze the key areas of International product policy.
+Objectives: this subject (International product policy) sets out to analyse the key areas of international product policy.

 This will be achieved by:

 Perhaps, the most important question for the exporter is

 Is it a global (regional) product or service or shall I should localise it to every market or region?

 The exporter should ask himself if the product or service is exportable.
 A product (or service) which is successful in the local market will not always be as successful in international markets.
 Although the exporter works in the Globalisation age, each market is different (culture, perceptions, or forms of doing business) Therefore, only through international market research, the exporter can find out if the product or service has potential or not in each target market.

 Furthermore, the exporter should look at what types of modifications, and/or adaptations should carry out on the product or service in his international marketing strategy.